 Most cities and towns have a website that will give you a little information about the history and the local businesses.
 You can even pull out a local map, close your eyes and point to a spot, then open your eyes to see where you're going to go.

-After you've picked a location, then all you have to do is get in the car and drive.
-You can make it a day trip, or pack a bag and plan to find a local inn there, or somewhere along the way.
-When you get to the town, spend some time exploring―drive down the main street, park your car, and take a stroll around town visiting the local shops.
+After you've picked a location, get in the car and drive.
+Make it a day trip, or pack a bag and plan to find a local inn, or somewhere along the way.
+When you get to the town, spend some time exploring―drive down the main street, park your car, and take a stroll around town to visit the local shops.

 If you're in an area that is known for a particular type of food, find a restaurant that specializes in that food.
 No matter what restaurant you go to, select something from the menu that you've never had before.
 After all, this is a vacation―no plain old cheeseburger for you!

-If you take a day trip like this and find that it does leave you feeling refreshed and renewed, just think about it―you can take a mini-vacation like this once a month, or even just on a whim when you need a personal day.
-Outings such as these require no fancy planning, no elaborate packing, no reservations or tickets to purchase in advance, and best of all, they are affordable.
+If you take a day trip and find it leaving you refreshed and renewed ―you can take a mini-vacation like this once a month, or even on a whim when you need a personal day.
+Outings require no fancy planning, no elaborate packing, no reservations or tickets to purchase in advance, and best of all, they are affordable.